Aerilius/sketchup-console-plus/README.md

 - **Entity inspection**: Hover an entity or point in the console output and you will see it highlighted in the model.

 - <img alt="Select" src="./src/ae_console/images/select.png" align="left" width="24" /> Get a **reference to an entity** in the model by picking it with the pointer.

-  (No more selecting and doing `Sketchup.active_model.selection[0]`.)
-  By holding the ctrl key when the main window is focussed, you can select points and by holding the shift key you can turn on inferencing.
+  No more selecting and doing `Sketchup.active_model.selection[0]`.
+By holding the ctrl key when the main window is focused, you can select points and by holding the shift key you can turn on inferencing.

 - Remembers which scripts you reload and **reloads scripts** automatically whenever they are changed.